crux82/dats/README.md

 ## Requirements

-The code require Python3 and it is made of different scripts depending on the following packages:
+The code requires Python3 and it is made of different scripts depending on the following packages:

 - simpletransformers==0.63.7
 - torch==1.8.1